envicutor/drafts/flow.rst

     - [if the process fails] go to last step
     - [if Process takes more than pre-determined memory, time, stdout, stderr] go to last step

-  - Send the a message containing the stdout, stderr, time, signal, code of the installation process to the BuildStore as a reply to the consumed message
+  - Send the a message containing the stdout, stderr, time, signal, code of the installation process to the BuildStore
   - Delete the Dependencies object from the BuildStore (not from the cache)

 - Worker

   - If dependencies are not cached:

-    - Consume message from CacheBuilder
+    - Consume the message from CacheBuilder
     - [if inappropriate received signal or code] update Submission object accordingly and go to last step

   - Modify submission request with the new status (``SubmissionStatus.DependenciesInstalled``)